 c.
 Identify and apply different characteristics to movements (for example, slow, smooth, or wavy). c.
-Demonstrate movement characteristics alon with movement vocabulary (for example, use adverbs and adjectives that appl to movement such a bouncy leap, a floppy fall, a jolly jump, and joyful spin). movements (for example, selecting specific adverbs and adjectives and apply them to movements). c.
-Change use of energy and dynamics by modifying movements and applying specific characteristics to heighten the effect of their intent. -- --- --
+Demonstrate movement characteristics along with movement vocabulary (for example, use adverbs and adjectives that apply to movement such as a bouncy leap, a floppy fall, a jolly jump, and joyful spin). c.
+Select and apply appropriate characteristics to movements (for example, selecting specific adverbs and adjectives and apply them to movements).
+Demonstrate kinesthetic awareness while dancing the movement characteristics. c.
+Change use of energy and dynamics by modifying movements and applying specific characteristics to heighten the effect of their intent. --- --- --